 What’s not to love about the world’s largest arts festival?
 The month of August brings the biggest acts to Edinburgh and shows feature in over 300 venues in the city.
 There is a complete mixture of shows with plenty of free shows on offer too.
+The Fringe definitely should be making every free Edinburgh activities list.
 If you’re looking to visit then here’s the best way to enjoy the Festival Fringe on the cheap.

 The Cathedral is said to date back to around 1124 and it’s still active today with a few hundred amongst the congregation.
 The Cathedral is beautiful inside and out with guided tours available to explore and learn even more.
 It’s on the Royal Mile so it’s easily accessible too.

 Another lovely beach to explore is Portobello Beach.
 Situated around four miles from the city centre, Portobello Beach is a great place to go to run, swim, have a few drinks, watch/partake in volleyball or get those Instagram worthy shots!
 The suburb itself is also worth checking out.

 Do you want to see a life-size T-rex?
 Well there’s one place in Edinburgh you can go to to do just that!
 After a short walk from the city centre you can experience, not only a lovely building but a fantastic museum.
 There are many excellent exhibitions including Ancient Egypt, Scottish History, Animal World and a lot of interactive activities in the Explore section.
 A freebies in Edinburgh list must feature!

 The range of hills running for 20 miles running to the south west of Edinburgh are named the Pentlands.
 The highest peak sits at roughly 580m or 1,900 ft.
 There are many activities you can enjoy here including hiking, walking, mountain biking, horse riding or even skiing.